0100101101011010/food/foodventures/_posts/2019-06-16-sushi-and-carbs.md

 ![zucchini waffles](/food/foodventures/images/zucchini-waffles.jpg){:width="48%"}{: .image-left}

 While the bread was baking, I figured I might as well use up the rest of the zucchini before I forgot about it in the crisper drawer (did you know?
 Apparently the [biggest source of rotten produce in our fridges](https://www.soundbitesrd.com/dr-joan-salge-blake/)).

+As it happened, I perfectly finished the remaining zucchini with this recipe.
 I adapted a KAF recipe for [zucchini-cheese pancakes](https://www.kingarthurflour.com/recipes/zucchini-cheese-pancakes-recipe) for my waffle maker.
 Just kidding, no adaptation was needed and I followed the recipe as is.
 It's another great recipe, not as mind-blowing as the bread, but I also couldn't keep myself from eating several of these savoury waffles as they came off the iron.
+I actually prefer these to the spinach cheddar waffles I made a few months ago: these are less greasy and messy.
+They're great for meal prep too; I froze the rest of the batch that I didn't eat right away.
+BOOM, another grab-and-go breakfast, solved.

 ![frozen egg](/food/foodventures/images/frozen-egg.jpg){:width="48%"}{: .image-left}